Skip to main content

 Before you roast your chicken, make sure the skin is dry and seasoned.
 Simply patting the chicken down with paper towels once you take it out of the packaging is enough.
 Once the chicken is dry, we suggest seasoning with a healthy portion of salt, combined with seasonings of your choice, to the skin and internal cavity.

 Although roasting a chicken takes a little patience, it’s not done at a low temperature typical for wet cooking like braising carnitas.
-You’ll want to pre-heat your oven (or other cooking appliance) to 450 degrees.
-Place the chicken in the heat source and immediately turn it down to 375 degrees.
+You’ll want to preheat your oven (or other cooking appliance) to 450 degrees.
+Place the chicken in the heat source and immediately turn it down to 375 degrees Fahrenheit.
 By doing this, you get a nice initial sear on the skin.

 Cooking times vary based on the weight of the chicken, but an hour to an hour and a half is average for a five to six-pound broiler chicken.
 After an hour or so, check the temperature with a meat thermometer in the thickest part of the breast.

-During the carry-over cooking process, the internal juices of the chicken are still moving throughout the meat.
+During the carry-over cooking process, the chicken’s internal juices are still moving throughout the meat.
 So, if you cut into it too soon, you’ll lose a lot of those flavorful juices.
-More juices are retained in the flesh by resting it for about 15 minutes, making for a more moist and tasty meal.
+Resting the flesh for about 15 minutes retains more juices, making for a more moist and tasty meal.

 Image used with permission by copyright holder